 Other alternative methods include the Yard Gard and Solar Yard Gard, which are both silent, ultrasonic outdoor devices that protect 3,000 to 4,000 square feet.
 These devices emit high-frequency sound waves that are silent to most humans, but irritating to pests.
 Over time, pests are conditioned to avoid an area where this threat is perceived, making them seek refuge in untreated areas.

 If your home or business would benefit from Bird-X’s pest control products, let us know in the comments!
-For more information on humane pest control, please visit our page.

 Written by Tim Gibbons, Marketing Intern for Bird-X, Inc.